emberjs/website/source/blog/2018-11-16-the-ember-times-issue-73.md

 Suilad Emberistas! 🐹

-Last call for your talk submissions to EmberConf 2019! 📣 In this week's issue: eslint-plugin-ember v6.0.0 is out 🚓, watch all the talks from EmberFest 🎥, try out hot reloading in Ember ️🔥, and a sneak peak at DecEmber 😄...
+Last call for your **talk submissions** to **EmberConf 2019**! 📣 In this week's issue: eslint-plugin-ember v6.0.0 is out 🚓, watch all the talks from EmberFest 🎥, try out hot reloading in Ember ️🔥, and a sneak peak at **DecEmber** 😄...

 ---